 - One or both parties are mentally ill or under the influence of intoxicating liquor or drugs and incapable of understanding the nature of the marriage contract and the duties, obligations and responsibilities that result from marriage.

-The ceremony room is located on the second floor at City Hall.
+The meeting point for the ceremony is at the information desk in the main lobby, you will be escorted to the ceremony room located on the second floor at City Hall.
 The room can hold a maximum of 10 people, which includes the five individuals participating in the ceremony and a videographer or photographer.

 Cancellation and Rescheduling policy

 You can cancel or reschedule your civil marriage appointment in person up to 48 hours in advance.
 All cancellations are subject to a non-refundable $50 fee.
 Marriage licence fees are non-refundable.

 For more information about marriage ceremonies contact Client Service Centre staff by e-mail or call 3-1-1.
 To find out how to register your marriage or obtain a marriage certificate, visit Ontario's Ministry of Government Services or call 1-800-461-2156.